experimentAccount2/slpkg/README.rst

 --------

 - Build third party packages from source with all dependencies
-- Install packages through from official `Slackware <http://www.slackware.com/>`_ mirrors
+- Grabs packages from repositories in real time
-- Find and Download packages from `slackbuilds.org <http://slackbuilds.org/>`_
+- Find and Download packages from repositories
-- Grabs packages from slackbuilds.org in real time
 - Automatic tool build and install packages
 - Check if your distribution is up to date
 - Remove packages with all dependencies